The role of the archetype in brand formation

 Brand formation is a kind of thing.
 Since everyone has a different approach and vision of the exact “ideal work scheme”.
-But the perfect solution is the archetype method.
-We will interactively tell you about the archetypes of brands and help you to determine the right model for your company in three steps.
+But the most classic solution is the archetype method.
+We will interactively tell you about the archetypes of brands and help you to determine the right archetype for your company in three steps.

 Who is this type?